Feltham and Heston: Political history

 The seat has been held by the Labour Party from 1992 onwards, with their highest margin of victory being 35% in 2001, and lowest margin of victory being 3.3%, in 1992.
 The Conservatives have finished in second place at each general election since.

 The current MP Seema Malhotra (Labour Co-operative) was first elected at the 2011 by-election after the death of the previous Labour MP Alan Keen, who had won the seat from Patrick Ground of the Conservatives in 1992.

 The seat is a reasonably safe seat for the Labour Party.
 Although Labour's majority was halved in the 2019 election, the seat was still retained by nearly 8,000 votes.

 Boundaries

-Feltham and Heston covers the western half of the London Borough of Hounslow.
-Feltham occupies the southern part of the L-shape formed by the borough.
-Heston occupies the far north bounded by the M4 motorway.
-In the south of the constituency is Hanworth, with Bedfont in the far west — both are postally parts of Feltham.

-The London Borough of Hounslow's eastern half is within the Brentford and Isleworth seat.
+Historic

 1974–1997: The London Borough of Hounslow wards of Cranford, East Bedfont, Feltham Central, Feltham North, Feltham South, Hanworth, Heston Central, Heston East, Heston West, Hounslow Heath, and Hounslow West.

 1997–2024: The London Borough of Hounslow wards of Bedfont, Cranford, Feltham North, Feltham West, Hanworth Village, Hanworth Park, Heston Central, Heston East, Heston West and Hounslow West.

-2024–present : As above minus part of Heston East ward.
+Current

+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the constituency is composed of: